Don Herbison-Evans (

 The males grow to a length of about 2 cms.
 The females grow to about 3 cms.

-The female adult is dull brown, fat and flightless.
+The female adult is dull brown with intersegmental fringes of pale hairs.
+She is fat and flightless.
 She stays beside her cocoon emitting a pheromone to attract males.
 She lays eggs on and around her cocoon after fertilisation.
 She has a length of about 1 cm.

 The male has light or dark brown patterned forewings, and yellow hind wings with a broad black margin.
 He has a wing span of about 2 cms.